-This chapter outlines the potential benefits and limitations of adaptive radio transmit power control as a means of saving precious energy in body-wearable sensor devices used for medical monitoring.
+In this paper we have investigated the potential benefits and limitations of adaptive radio transmit power control as a means of saving precious energy in body-wearable sensor devices used for medical monitoring.
 We experimentally profiled the radio channel quality under different scenarios of patient activity, and showed that fixed transmit power either wastes energy or sacrifices reliability.
 We then quantified the theoretical benefits of adaptive transmit power control, and showed that across different scenarios it can save nearly 35% energy without compromising reliability.
-We then developed a general class of practical power control schemes suitable for body area networks, and showed specific instances that save 14-30% energy

-(as compared to using maximum transmit power) in exchange for 1-10% packet losses.
+We then developed a general class of practical power control schemes suitable for body area networks, and showed specific instances that save 14-30% energy (as compared to using maximum transmit power) in exchange for 1-10% packet losses.
 We demonstrated that the adjustment of parameters allow our schemes to achieve different trade-offs between energy savings and reliability, making them suitable across diverse applications in different operating conditions.
 Finally, we demonstrated that a real-time implementation of our scheme on the MicaZ mote based platform is effective even in the presence of imperfect feedback information, and presented preliminary experimental results indicating the potential for saving precious energy in Toumaz's real-world platform for continuous healthcare monitoring.

-Our work on dynamic power control in body-area networks, summarised in this chapter from our publications [33-35], can be extended in several ways.
+Our work represents a first step in understanding dynamic transmit power control in body area networks.
 There is much further study required in exploring its potential for specific health monitoring environments (e.g. critical care in hospitals, aged care, athlete monitoring, etc.) which have different characteristics in terms of patient mobility, periodicity, and criticality of collected data.
-There is also scope for more extensive experimentation with truly wearable health monitoring devices used by real patients.
+Our work in [33] addresses the performance impact of sensor data periodicity on adaptive power control, and in our future work we intend to perform more extensive experimentation [34] with the Toumaz platform, possibly in deployments with real patients.